jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

 Technology is the present and the future.
 Including a technology ETF is vital in capturing and profiting from the growth of the world.

-This portfolio has a 5% VaR of under $5.3k and the distribution of its returns is noticeably more concentrated than the two portfolios above.
+This portfolio has a 5% VaR of over $5.4k and the distribution of its returns is noticeably more concentrated than the two portfolios above.

 Problem 4.
 Market segmentation